chrisbetz/clj-webapp-template/README.md

 # clj-webapp

-A Leiningen template for FIXME.
+A Leiningen template for creating webapps using Clojure and ClojureScript.

 ## Usage

-FIXME
+lein new clj-webapp <your-project-name>

 ## License